TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ```

 !!!Note
-	If the `--build-arg` is not provided, it will download the latest version of SnappyData OSS release and build a Docker image for the same.
+	If you do not provide an argument is provided in the Dockerfile, the latest version of the SnappyData OSS release is downloaded and a Docker image for the same is built

 For example :